-The RadTox™ cfDNA test is a superbDNA™ technology-based quantitative assay on using Luminex instrumentation.
+The RadTox™ cfDNA test is a SuperbDNA™ technology-based quantitative assay using Luminex instrumentation.
 The test kits have the potential to scale and simply integrate into the workflow of centers offering radiation therapy.

 Branched DNA (bDNA) technology is a widely used clinical platform to quantitatively detect specific nucleic acid sequences directly from the source without DNA/RNA purification or RT-PCR. bDNA quantitative hybridization technology has a wide dynamic range and is sensitive enough for applications intended to reliably detect very few target molecules. bDNA technology has several advantages over PCR technology and is commonly used for applications requiring a high degree of specificity and sensitivity.